Barcelona 1-3 Lyon: OL win eighth UEFA Women's Champions League final in thriller

 - Sonia Bompastor, a winner with Lyon in 2011 and 2012, became the first woman to both play and coach in a final.

-- Lyon became the first team to play in ten finals and Renard the first player to do so, to end a season where she became the first to pass 100 competition appearances; she is now on 102.
+- Lyon became the first team to play in ten finals and Renard the first player to do so, ending a season in which she became the first to pass 100 competition appearances; she is now on 102.

 - Hegerberg got her 59th European goal in her 60th appearance, and her sixth in finals (four against Barcelona).
-Only Conny Pohlers (8) has more final goals; Hegerberg is now level with Marta.
+Only Conny Pohlers (eight) has more final goals; Hegerberg is now level with Marta.

-- Barcelona had not been three behind in any match since the 2019 final against Lyon.
+- Barcelona had not trailed by three goals in any match since the 2019 final against Lyon.

 - There were four goals in the first half of the final for the third time in four years but, unlike 2019 and 2021, not all for the same team.